Whenever my wife is on the phone, I can usually tell who she is talking to.

 The answer landed on the counter.
 Plop, Plop, plop.

 “Three,” she said.

-“And…” she instructed, “you will cut each batch into squares.
-You will then count out four squares and place them on individual paper plates.
-Each plate will go into a baggie and each bag will be labeled with the price and a date.”
+“And…” she instructed, “after you cut each batch into squares.
+You will count out four squares and place them on individual paper plates.
+Each plate will then go into a baggie and each bag will be labeled with a price and the date.”

 “Sounds like a lot of work,” I observed, “how about just giving them a donation?”

 “You can do that – but you still have to bake the brownies.”